marcellbarsony/obsidian/Webapp/Enumeration/Metafiles.md

 ## Security.txt

-`security.txt` is a standard which allows websites to define security standards.
+`security.txt` is a standard which allows websites to define security standards

 ### Sources